 Does TFR damage paintwork?

-Caustic types – which are cheaper and harsher, and often used to shift several centimetres of crap off the undersides of lorries – could damage painted surfaces if used at high strengths and if left on for too long.
+Strongly caustic types – which are cheaper and harsher, and often used to shift several centimetres of crap off the undersides of lorries – could damage painted surfaces if used at high strengths and if left on for too long.

 Is there a non-chemical solution?

-A reader (from Australia) wrote to me recently to tell me that he had had success removing that new-windscreen film using Cerium Oxide paste.
+A reader (from Australia) wrote to me to tell me that he had had success removing that new-windscreen film using Cerium Oxide paste.
 You can buy it easily from various places (including Amazon) in various forms – powder, paste, or block – and it is specifically used for polishing glass.
 If you buy it, make sure you get the finest grade possible – ideally, one which is specifically sold for the intended purpose.